Addison's disease

 Addisonian crisis

-• Altered consciousness, hypotension, hypoglycaemia
+• Altered consciousness, ↓BP, ↓Glucose

-• Usually a history recent nausea, vomiting
+• Usually a Hx of recent nausea, vomiting

 • Beware and treat for underlying trigger (sepsis, trauma, SCS)